-Tropical Fruit Salad with Honey and Lemon is a mildly sweet, not too citrus and not too tart, recipe that your entire family with love.
-Unlike our Hawaiian Cheesecake Salad recipe with cheesecake or our regular fruit salad with maple syrup, this fruit salad rides the line with one foot on the dessert tray and one foot on the side dish tray and is truly an “adult” fruit salad full of flavor.
+Fall Fruit Salad with Ginger, Honey and Lemon Syrup is a mildly sweet, not too citrus but still full of flavor winter fruit salad recipe that your entire family with love.
+Unlike our Hawaiian Cheesecake Salad recipe with cheesecake or our regular fruit salad with maple syrup, this fall fruit salad rides the line with one foot on the dessert tray and one foot on the side dish tray and is truly an “adult” fruit salad full of flavor.

 - 1 can, 11 oz, mandarin oranges